 The implications of this finding shouldn’t be underestimated.
 Few organizations can provide their IT department with a blank check.
 Yet, user demand for new systems and IT capabilities continues to increase.
 In addition, business leaders demand new systems, better analytics, mobile deployment and a host of capabilities to make the organization more competitive.

 If IT budgets are limited, where can IT leaders find resources to satisfy these demands?
 The IT department can become more efficient in how they support existing systems with cloud computing.

 There are significant cost savings when an organization moves to the cloud, but there are also strategic advantages.

 We’ve outlined four of the strategic benefits of SaaS beyond the obvious reduction of IT infrastructure:

 - Agility and customization

 Speed of Implementation

-SaaS eliminates all upfront activities for installing hardware and software, and it allows customers to begin configuring and focus on business process design immediately.
+SaaS eliminates all upfront activities for installing hardware and software, and allows customers to begin configuring and to focus on business process design immediately.